Cyberbuddhika/Travel-blog-website/README.md

-# Travel-blog-website
+# Travel-blog-website 🏝️​
-A simple HTML &amp; CSS page to host your travel diary.
+A simple way to host your travel diary.
+<li>HTML & CSS used. </li>